- 1/3 pound bulk pork sausage

 - In another large skillet over medium heat, cook potatoes in butter until tender.
 Whisk the eggs, garlic salt and remaining milk and pepper; add to skillet.
 Cook and stir until almost set.

 - Press each biscuit onto the bottom and up the sides of eight ungreased muffin cups.
-Spoon the egg mixture, half of the cheese and sausage into cups; sprinkle with remaining cheese.
+Spoon the egg mixture, half the cheese, and sausage into cups; sprinkle with remaining cheese.